 In 1984, when Dawn was just 23 years old she took a big leap of faith and used every penny she had ever saved up plus lots of credit card debt to buy two restaurants of her own.
 She bought a Hobo Joe's and Colony Kitchen restaurant in Globe, Arizona – a small mining town 90 miles east of Phoenix.
 The two restaurants were part of a chain Denny's had recently acquired.
 Lafreeda did well there, despite not always being taken seriously by customers and employees because of her age.

 At 23, the blonde Californian looked, in her own words, "like a 12 year old".
 But Denny's corporate offices didn't care how old she was.
 Denny's execs were blown away by how much money she was making in a small market.
-When the oil boom turned to bust in West Texas, Denny's offered to sell Lafreeda four under-performing restaurants in San Angelo, Texas.
+When the oil boom turned to dust in West Texas, Denny's offered to sell Lafreeda four under-performing restaurants in San Angelo, Texas.
 She had been in business for just 18 months at this point but, again she jumped at the opportunity.

 It was challenging taking on those blighted restaurants in Texas, and Lafreeda was still on a steep learning curve.
 Rural San Angelo, Texas was a very different place than Orange County, California.
 She experienced true culture shock.
 In one way, she actually benefited from being so young.
 There is a certain fearlessness that comes with youth.
 In other ways, she was hampered.
 Bank managers wouldn't give her loans because of her age and looks.
 The bank managers did not believe that she could possibly be the owner of a growing conglomerate of restaurants.